The stars fell wrong.The stars fell wrong.

 "Scatter!"

+The breathing continued, but ragged now, weaker.
 A second burst flared, smaller and sporadic, dying out.

-Movement in his peripheral vision: Renn.
+Movement in his peripheral vision.
+Renn.

 Torven's breath stopped.
 The boy had edged forward.
 Disobeyed Varn's direct order, crept through darkness toward the clearing when he should've stayed back.
 Now crouched behind a fallen log, crossbow raised, rigid with prey-stillness.